-If you arrive late to class, you are responsible for signing the class roster, or you will remain marked absent for the day (see above absence policy).
+If you arrive late to class, you are responsible for making sure that your attendance is recorded, or you may remain marked absent for the day (see above absence policy).
 If you leave class before dismissal, you will be counted tardy for that day.
 Three marked tardies equal one absence (see above absence policy).